bshandley/techtask/readme.md

 # Usage
-> Note: the user executing the code below should be part of the `docker` user group.
+> Note: the user executing the Docker code below should be part of the `docker` user group.

+### Installation
+Execute `git clone https://github.com/bshandley/techtask.git` in the desired subfolder.

 ### Startup
 Execute `docker-compose up -d` from within the project folder.
 Executing `docker ps` should result in two new containers, namely **nginx-proxy** and **node-server**.